chenstanilovsky/chenstanilovsky/README.md

 SWE @ [Bloomberg](https://www.bloomberg.com/)

 I'm a coder interested in full-stack development, AI, and blockchain.
-Familiar with TS/JS, Python, C++, SQL, CI/CD, and Cloud.
+Familiar with TS/JS, Python, C++, SQL, CI/CD, and Cloud solutions.
 I've worked on projects at Bloomberg LP and Blue Studios.
 Computer Science graduate from CUNY Hunter College.